Gojek partners Deliveroo to provide food delivery in Singapore

 SINGAPORE: Gojek drivers will now be able to provide food delivery services to supplement their income, through a partnership with Deliveroo.

-Announcing the move on Monday (May 18), ride-hailing operator Gojek said that its drivers will be allowed to deliver food in four locations: Bukit Merah, Queenstown, Toa Payoh and Geylang.
+Announcing the move on Monday (May 18), ride-hailing operator Gojek said that its drivers will be allowed to deliver food in areas around central Singapore, such as Bukit Merah, Toa Payoh and Geylang.

 “By strengthening Deliveroo’s supply of delivery riders, the company can better cater to the increased demand for food delivery during the current ‘circuit breaker’ period, when more people are eating at home,” Gojek said in a media release.